sk-cro/qa-test-plan-automation/README.md

 # QA Test Plan Automation

-A serverless Python application that automatically generates QA test plans in Google Sheets when Universal ticket is moved to "Selected For Development" status.
+A serverless Python application that automatically generates QA test plans in Google Sheets when a Jira ticket is moved to "Selected For Development" status.

 ## Features